getsolus/help-center-docs/packaging/package-inclusion-policy/en.md

  - Likewise, when a new package offers a better alternative to an **existing** package, we should look to replace the old one with the new one, to ensure the repository is always deduplicating.
 - Explicitly Redistributable:
  - Software under a free software or open source software license, or license text which explicitly states that it is **permissible** to redistribute the software.
- - For anything that cannot be redistributed by Solus, there is the possibility for them to be provided as a Flatpak, for Third Party repository inclusion.
+ - For anything that cannot be redistributed by Solus, there is the possibility for them to be provided as a Flatpak, for Third Party repository inclusion, however the Solus project is not.
 These items should then fetch only at installation time, and not contain non distributable components.
  - Solus supports both VCS (currently only git, this will expand) and traditional software sources (such as tarballs) for packages, equally.
  - Unless **absolutely unavoidable**, the sources for a package should be source, and not **binary, prebuilt** sources.
 Exceptions may be made in rare cases, such as stage1 bootstrap for a compiler, or requires custom components otherwise impossible to provide in Solus (patched libraries, etc.)
 - Server software: